tahmidislam2003/tahmidislam2003/README.md

 ## 👨‍💻 About Me

 Navy Aviation Electrician finishing up five years in the Navy, transitioning into cybersecurity/Cloud-Security through DoD SkillBridge.
-MH60-R SeaHawk electrical work runs on technical procedures and zero margin for error — that background carries over pretty naturally to security.
+MH60-R SeaHawk electrical work runs on technical procedures and zero margin for error — that background carries over naturally to security.

 Built a Proxmox homelab and ran six projects end to end: a network firewall, two SIEM platforms, cross-account AWS IAM, a full three-tier VPC, and an automated cloud audit.
 Pursuing a B.S. in Networking & Cloud Computing (AWS) at WGU.